 There’s nothing better than being able to hit the pool on a hot summer’s day.
 If you’re lucky enough to have your own pool or are considering adding one, considering the security of that pool is very important.
 Pool injuries are common for children, so constant supervision and a way to secure the area when it’s not in use is very important.
 Taking some precautions, however, can help secure your pool area and give you some peace of mind.
 Make sure that the pool is always being supervised by an adult when it is being used.

-- The first line of security around your pool is fencing.
+- Place Fencing Around the Pool.
+The first line of security around your pool is fencing.
 Make sure the fence you install is high enough that it cannot be easily climbed over and that you have a lockable gate.
-Self-closing/locking options are a great choice for pool areas and it’s always a good idea to check with your local municipality regarding pool perimeter requirements.
+Self-closing/locking options are a great way to secure your pool and it’s always a good idea to check with your local municipality regarding pool perimeter requirements.
 Depending on the fencing you choose, it can also keep prying eyes out of your pool area.

-- Motion detecting lighting can draw attention if there is movement in your pool area at night when it’s closed.
+- Use Motion-Sensing Security Lights.
+Motion lighting can draw attention if there is movement in your pool area at night when it’s closed.
 It can also scare away a person or animal who’s trying to get in when you aren’t supervising it.
 There are many options at varying price points to help illuminate your pool at night.

 - Video Surveillance.
 Video surveillance can be a wonderful tool for helping to secure your pool.
 With an outdoor video camera from Guardian, you can look at what’s going on in the pool from your internet-connected smartphone.
 Outdoor video surveillance along with monitored home security can give you whole-house peace of mind.
 Learn more at Keeping an Eye on What’s Going On Outside.